 7. Pawstruck Air Dried Dog Food Real Beef

-Some dogs with liver shunt benefit from grain-free diets and minimally processed foods.
-Air-dried recipes offer a middle ground between raw and kibble, providing concentrated nutrition with a crunchy texture.
+Some dogs with liver sensitivities benefit from grain-free diets and minimally processed foods.
+This air-dried beef recipe offers a high-protein, grain-free alternative to traditional kibble, with a crunchy texture and simple ingredient list.

-- Grain-free and gluten-free: Reduces risk of dietary sensitivities
+- Grain-free and gluten-free: Reduces risk of sensitivities

-Compared to traditional kibble, this air-dried food prioritizes ingredient quality and digestibility.
-The main tradeoff is a higher price point and the need to monitor portion sizes.
+Compared to standard kibble, this food prioritizes protein content and ingredient simplicity.
+The main tradeoff is a higher price and less focus on medical dietary needs.

 - High beef content